Asynchronous echo server using poll()¶

 After a connection is made, the application will echo back any line sent to

 it.
-Unlike the above-mentioned Socket Echo Server, this application
+Unlike the above-mentioned Echo server (simple) sample, this application

 supports multiple concurrent client connections.
 You can open